 All GRE scores must have been taken within the last 5 years and officially received by the application deadline of year you are applying.
 A minimum score is not set by the program or UK's Graduate School.
 Note the recent accepted class average is: Verbal 153 (58%), Quantitative 152 (46%) and Analytical 4.0 (62%).

 The UKPAS Program accepts ONLY the GRE for our program.
 We do not accept any substitutes (e.g. the MCAT).
 For more details about the GRE exam please refer to our Admissions FAQ's or the GRE website.
 The UK GRE code is 1837 and all official scores must be sent to the University of Kentucky Graduate School Office.
 You may contact UK's Graduate School office to verify if your scores have been received.
 DO NOT CHOOSE A DEPARTMENT NUMBER.
 ONLY SEND TO THE 1837 CODE.

 Additional, GRE resources:

 TOEFL Requirements (If Applicable)

 International applicants or domestic students who did not attend a high school in which English was not the primary language are required to submit TOEFL iBT scores in addition to the GRE.
-A minimum combined TOEFL iBT score of 120 is required with a minimum score of 26 in each category: Reading, Listening, Speaking, & Writing.
+A minimum combined TOEFL iBT score of 104is required with a minimum score of 26 in each category: Reading, Listening, Speaking, & Writing.
 Refer to the TOEFL website for more information about the exam.

 Foreign Medical Graduates & International Applicants may find more information on the Admissions FAQ page.